 Video

-In some instances we can embed very short video files within your app, but video files tend to be pretty large and often quite tricky to watch outdoors.
+In some instances we can embed very short video files within your app, but video files tend to be pretty large and often quite tricky to watch outdoors unless the contrast is good.
 For this reason we recommend video is streamed from the relevant page(s) in your app via YouTube.
 Users won’t need to leave the app page because the YouTube video player will appear on the page, inline with your other content.

 YouTube is also very good at optimising video.
-You upload your video to YouTube and all you need to do is enter the URL in the CMS.
+You upload your video to YouTube and all you need to do is enter the Youtube ID in the CMS.
+To find the ID get a shareable link and insert the string of letters/numbers found after https://youtu.be/.
+For the Portrush Heritage Trails app promo video is would be knga_tmpP-o (https://youtu.be/knga_tmpP-o).

 Need help?